libigl/libigl/external/embree/README.txt

 // ======================================================================== //

 Embree is a collection of high-performance ray tracing kernels, developed at Intel.
 The target user of Embree are graphics application engineers that want to improve the performance of their application by leveraging the optimized ray tracing kernels of Embree.
+The kernels are optimized for photo-realistic rendering on the latest Intel(R) processors with support for SSE, AVX, AVX2, and the 16-wide Xeon Phi(TM) vector instructions.
+Embree supports runtime code selection to choose the traversal and build algorithms that best matches the instruction set of your CPU.
+We recommend using Embree through its API to get the highest benefit from future improvements.
+Embree is released as Open Source under the Apache 2.0 license.

-The kernels are optimized for photo-realistic rendering on the latest Intel® processors with support for SSE, AVX, and 16 wide Xeon Phi vector instructions.
-Embree supports applications written with the Intel SPMD Programm Compiler (ISPC, http://ispc.github.com) by providing an ISPC interface to the core ray tracing algorithms.
-This makes it possible to write a renderer in ISPC that leverages SSE, AVX, and Xeon Phi instructions without any code change.
+Embree supports applications written with the Intel SPMD Programm Compiler (ISPC, http://ispc.github.com) by also providing an ISPC interface to the core ray tracing algorithms.
+This makes it possible to write a renderer in ISPC that leverages SSE, AVX, AVX2, and Xeon Phi(TM) instructions without any code change.
+ISPC also supports runtime code selection, thus ISPC will select the best code path for your application, while Embree selects the optimal code path for the ray tracing algorithms.

 Embree contains algorithms optimized for incoherent workloads (e.g.
 Monte Carlo ray tracing algorithms) and coherent workloads (e.g. primary visibility and hard shadow rays).
 For standard CPUs, the single-ray traversal kernels in Embree provide the best performance for incoherent workloads and are very easy to integrate into existing rendering applications.
-For Xeon Phi, a renderer written in ISPC using the optimized hybrid ray/packet traversal algorithms have shown to perform best.
+For Xeon Phi(TM), a renderer written in ISPC using the default hybrid ray/packet traversal algorithms have shown to perform best, but requires writing the renderer in ISPC.
 In general for coherent workloads, ISPC outperforms the single ray mode on each platform.
+Embree also supports dynamic scenes by implementing high performance two-level spatial index structure construction algorithms.

-In addition to the ray tracing kernels, Embree provides some tutorials and an example photo-realistic rendering engine to demonstrate how the ray tracing kernels are used in practice and to measure the performance of the kernels in a realistic application scenario.
-The Embree example renderer is not a full featured renderer and not designed to be used for production renderering.
+In addition to the ray tracing kernels, Embree provides some tutorials to demonstrate how to use the Embree API.
+Documentation on the Embree API can be found in embree/doc/embree_api.pdf.
+The example photorealistic renderer that was originally included in the Embree kernel package is now available in a separate GIT repository.

-Embree is released as Open Source under the Apache 2.0 license.

 --- Supported Platforms ---

-Embree for SSE and AVX runs on Windows, Linux and MacOSX, each in 32bit and 64bit modes.
-The code compiles with the Intel Compiler, the Microsoft Compiler and with GCC.
+Embree supports Windows, Linux and MacOS, each in 32bit and 64bit modes.
+The code compiles with the Intel Compiler, the Microsoft Compiler, GCC and CLANG.
 Using the Intel Compiler improves performance by approximately 10%.
 Performance also varies across different operating systems.
-Embree is optimized for Intel CPUs supporting SSSE3, SSE4.1 and AVX instructions.
+Embree is optimized for Intel CPUs supporting SSE, AVX, and AVX2 instructions, and requires at least a CPU with support for SSE2.

-The Xeon Phi version of Embree only works under Linux in 64bit mode.
-For compilation of the the Xeon Phi code the Intel Compiler is required.
-The host side code compiles with GCC and the Intel Compiler.
+The Xeon Phi(TM) version of Embree only works under Linux in 64bit mode.
+For compilation of the the Xeon Phi(TM) code the Intel Compiler is required.
+The host side code compiles with GCC, CLANG, and the Intel Compiler.

+--- Folder Structure ---

+Once you downloaded or checked out Embree you will see the following folder structure:

+embree                  Embree root folder embree/include          User API to the ray tracing kernels embree/kernels          Embree ray tracing kernels implementation embree/kernels/xeon     Embree kernels for Intel(R) Xeon(R) CPUs embree/kernels/xeonphi  Embree kernels for Intel(R) Xeon Phi(TM) Accelerators embree/tutorials        Embree tutorials

---- Compiling Embree on Linux and MacOSX ---
+--- Compiling Embree on Linux and MacOS ---

-For compilation under Linux and MacOSX you have to install CMake (for compilation) the developer version of GLUT (for display) and we recommend installing the ImageMagick and OpenEXR developer packages (for reading and writing images).
+Embree requires the Intel SPMD Compiler (ISPC) to compile.
+We have tested ISPC version 1.6.0, but more recent versions of ISPC should also work.
+You can download and install the ISPC binaries from http://ispc.github.com/downloads.html.
+After installation, put the path to the ispc executable permanently into your PATH.

+  export PATH=path-to-ispc:$PATH

-Under MacOSX you can install these dependencies using MacPorts:
+You additionally have to install CMake and the developer version of GLUT.
+Under MaxOS, these dependencies can be installed using MacPorts:

-   sudo port install cmake freeglut openexr ImageMagick
+  sudo port install cmake freeglut

-Under Linux you can install the dependencies using yum:
+Under Linux you can install these dependencies using yum.
+Depending on your Linux distribution, some of these packages might already be installed or might have slightly different names.

   sudo yum install cmake.x86_64
   sudo yum install freeglut.x86_64 freeglut-devel.x86_64
-   sudo yum install libXmu.x86_64 libXi.x86_64 libXmu-devel.x86_64 libXi-devel.x86_64
+  sudo yum install libXmu.x86_64 libXi.x86_64
-   sudo yum install OpenEXR.x86_64 OpenEXR-devel.x86_64
-   sudo yum install ImageMagick.x86_64 ImageMagick-c++.x86_64 ImageMagick-devel.x86_64 ImageMagick-c++-devel.x86_64
+  sudo yum install libXmu-devel.x86_64 libXi-devel.x86_64

-When enabling the ISPC renderer or tutorials you also have to compile and install ISPC first (see below).
-To compile the code using CMake create a build directory and execute ccmake .. inside this directory.
+Finally you can compile Embree using CMake.
+Create a build directory and execute "ccmake .." inside this directory.

   mkdir build
   cd build
-   ccmake ..
+  cmake ..

-This will open a configuration dialog where you should set the build mode to “Release”, the compiler target to either SSSE3, SSE4.1, SSE4.2, or AVX, and possibly enable the ICC compiler for better performance.
-You can also configure which parts of Embree to build:

-   BUILD_SINGLE_RAY_DEVICE     : Single ray device for CPU operating on individual rays BUILD_SINGLE_RAY_DEVICE_KNC : Single ray device for Xeon Phi operating on individual rays BUILD_ISPC_DEVICE_SSE       : ISPC CPU device using SSE (ray packets of size 4) BUILD_ISPC_DEVICE_AVX       : ISPC CPU device using AVX (ray packets of size 8) BUILD_ISPC_DEVICE_KNC       : ISPC Xeon Phi device (ray packets of size 16) BUILD_TUTORIALS_SSE         : Compile ISPC tutorials for SSE BUILD_TUTORIALS_AVX         : Compile ISPC tutorials for AVX BUILD_TUTORIALS_KNC         : Compile ISPC tutorials for KNC

-For building the AVX tutorials and AVX rendering device you have to enable AVX as compilation target.

-Press c (for configure) and g (for generate) to generate a Makefile and leave the configuration.
-The code can now be compiled by executing make.
-The executables will be generated in the build folder.
+This will open a configuration dialog where you should set the CMAKE_BUILD_TYPE to "Release" and the compiler to "GCC", "CLANG" or "ICC".
+You should also select all targets that you want Embree to generate optimized code for.
+We recommend to enable TARGET_SSE41, TARGET_AVX, and TARGET_AVX2 if you want to use Embree on standard CPUs, and you have to enable TARGET_XEON_PHI if you want to use Embree on Xeon Phi(TM).
+You need at least Intel Compiler 11.1 or GCC 4.4 to enable AVX and Intel Compiler 12.1 or GCC 4.7 to enable AVX2.
+Now press c (for configure) and g (for generate) to generate a Makefile and leave the configuration.
+The code can be compiled by executing make.

   make

+The executables will be generated inside the build folder.
+We recommend to finally install the Embree library and header files on your system:

+  sudo make install

 --- Compiling Embree on Windows ---

+Embree requires the Intel SPMD Compiler (ISPC) to compile.
+We have tested ISPC version 1.6.0, but more recent versions of ISPC should also work.
+You can download and install the ISPC binaries from http://ispc.github.com/downloads.html.
+After installation, put the path to ispc.exe permanently into your PATH environment variable.
+You have to restart Visual Studio for this change to take effect.

-For compilation under Windows use the Visual Studio 2008 solution files.
-Use embree_ispc.sln to compile Embree with ISPC support and embree.sln to compile Embree without ISPC support.
-Inside Visual Studio you can switch between the Microsoft Compiler and the Intel Compiler by right clicking on the solution and then selecting the compiler.
-The project compiles with both compilers in 32 bit and 64 bit mode.
+For compilation of Embree under Windows use the Visual Studio 2008 solution file embree_vs2008.sln or Visual Studio 2010 solution file embree_vs2010.sln.
+The project compiles in 32 bit and 64 bit mode.
+The solution is by default setup to use the Microsoft Compiler.
+You can switch to the Intel Compiler by right clicking onto the solution in the Solution Explorer and then selecting the Intel Compiler.
 We recommend using 64 bit mode and the Intel Compiler for best performance.

-The solution file requires ISPC to be installed properly (see below).
-For compiling the solution without ISPC, simply delete all tutorials, device_ispc, and embree_ispc projects from the solution.

-When using the Microsoft Compiler, SSE4 is enabled by default in the codebase.
-Disabling this default setting by removing the __SSE4_1__ and __SSE4_2__ define in common/sys/platform.h is necessary when SSE4 is not supported on your system.
+In Visual Studio, you will find 4 build configurations, Debug (for SSE2 debug mode), Release (for SSE2 release mode), ReleaseAVX (for AVX release mode), and ReleaseAVX2 (for AVX2 release mode).
+When using the Microsoft Compiler you can only use the Debug and Release configuration.
+For enabling the ReleaseAVX configuration you need at least Intel Compiler 11.1 and for the ReleaseAVX2 configuration you need at least Intel Compiler 12.1.

+There is a known issue with compiling the ISPC files in Visual Studio 2010, resulting in link errors for the first build.
+Build the project a second time (no rebuild) for it to link properly.

 We recommend enabling syntax highlighting for the .ispc source and .isph header files.
 To do so open Visual Studio 2008, go to Tools -> Options -> Text Editor -> File Extension and add the isph and ispc extension for the "Microsoft Visual C++" editor.

---- Installing ISPC ---

-For the ISPC projects of Embree to work you have to install ISPC from ispc.github.com.
-Best use ISPC v1.4.2 as we used that version for testing.
-You can download precompiled ISPC binaries or compile ISPC from sources.
-We recommend using the precompiled binaries.
-After installing ISPC you have to set the ISPC_DIR environment variable and put the ispc executable into your path:

-  export ISPC_DIR=path-to-ispc
-  export PATH=path-to-ispc:$PATH

-Best set the ISPC_DIR variable and PATH permanently.

---- Folder structure ---

-    embree                               embree ray tracing kernels
-    embree/include/                      user API to the ray tracing kernels embree_ispc                          ISPC binding of the ray tracing kernels embree_ispc/include                  ISPC user API to the ray tracing kernels models                               Simple models for testing
-    examples                             Example applications for Embree
-    examples/renderer                    Photo realistic renderer building on Embree examples/renderer/device_singleray   Single ray implementation of renderer
-    examples/renderer/device_ispc        ISPC implementation of renderer
-    examples/renderer/viewer             Viewer frontend for the renderer.
-    examples/tutorialXX                  Simple ISPC tutorials for embree.

---- Running the Embree example renderer ---
+--- Running the Tutorials ---

-This section describes how to run the embree example renderer.
-Execute embree -help for a complete list of parameters.
-Embree ships with a few simple test scenes, each consisting of a scene file (.xml or .obj) and an Embree command script file (.ecs).
-The command script file contains command line parameters that set the camera parameters, lights and render settings.
-The following command line will render the Cornell box scene with 16 samples per pixel and write the resulting image to the file cb.tga in the current directory:

-   renderer -c ../../models/cornell_box.ecs -spp 16 -o cb.tga

-To interactively display the same scene, enter the following command:

-   renderer -c ../../models/cornell_box.ecs

-A window will open and you can control the camera using the mouse and keyboard.
-Pressing c in interactive mode outputs the current camera parameters, pressing r enables or disables the progressive refinement mode.

-By default the renderer uses the single ray device.
-For selecting a different device use the -device command line parameter at the very
-beginning:

-  renderer -device singleray -c ../../models/cornell_box.ecs renderer -device ispc -c ../../models/cornell_box.ecs

-Under Linux and MacOSX the ISPC device also carries the instruction set it was compiled for:

-  renderer -device ispc_sse -c ../../models/cornell_box.ecs
-  renderer -device ispc_avx -c ../../models/cornell_box.ecs
-  renderer -device ispc_knc -c ../../models/cornell_box.ecs

-For each of these configurations embree will use the best traversal algorithm automatically.

---- Using Embree renderer in network mode ---

-For using the network device start the embree server on some machine:

-  renderer_server

-Make sure that port 8484 is not blocked by the firewall.
-Now you can connect from a second machine to the network server:

-  renderer -connect ip_of_network_server -c ../../models/cornell_box.ecs

---- Navigation ---
+Some tutorials come as C++ and ISPC version, e.g.:

+  ./tutorial00
+  ./tutorial00_ispc

+You can select an initial camera using the -vp (camera position), -vi (camera lookat point), -vu (camera up vector), and -fov (field of view) command line parameters:

+  ./tutorial00 -vp 10 10 10 -vi 0 0 0

+You can select the initial windows size using the -size command line parameter, or start the tutorials in fullscreen using the -fullscreen
+parameter:

+  ./tutorial00 -size 1024 1024
+  ./tutorial00 -fullscreen

+Implementation specific parameters can be passed to the ray tracing core through the -rtcore command line parameter, e.g.:

+  ./tutorial00 -rtcore verbose=2,threads=1,accel=bvh4.triangle1

 The navigation in the interactive display mode follows the camera orbit model, where the camera revolves around the current center of interest.
-The camera navigation assumes the y-axis to point upwards.
-If your scene is modelled using the z-axis as up axis we recommend rotating the scene.

-	LMB: Rotate around center of interest
-	MMB: Pan
-	RMB: Dolly (move camera closer or away from center of interest) Strg+LMB: Pick center of interest
-	Strg+Shift+LMB: Pick focal distance
-	Alt+LMB: Roll camera around view direction
-	L: Decrease lens radius by one world space unit Shift+L: Increase lens radius by one world space unit
+With the left mouse button you can rotate around the center of interest (the point initially set with -vi).
+Holding Control pressed while klicking the left mouse button rotates the camera around its location.
+You can also use the arrow keys for navigation.

 --- Contact ---